Improving Sampling Methods for Fine-tuning SentenceBERT in Text Streams: Experimental Results

-An important characteristic regarding the above datasets is the presence of a timestamp field, which is crucial for text stream simulation.
+An essential characteristic regarding the above datasets is the presence of a timestamp, which is crucial for text stream simulation.
 The data distributions are presented in Fig. \ref{fig:distributions}.
 Noticeably, the datasets are imbalanced, reflecting the nature of real-world data.

 Other relevant information on the experiments are: \begin{itemize} \item \textbf{Sample sizes:} we considered four sample sizes: 500, 1000, 2500, and 5000.
-Those values were chosen since they represent between 1\% and 10\% of the buffer size, which can be considered reasonable values; \item \textbf{Classifier:} we selected the Incremental Support Vector Machine (ISVM) as a classifier since several works reached relevant results using it, e.g., \cite{d2019monitoring}; \item \textbf{Hardware:} the hardware used in the experiments is a 13th Gen Intel(R) Core(TM) i9-13900K, 128 GB of RAM running Ubuntu 22.04 LTS, and 2 x GPU GeForce RTX 4090 (24GB). \end{itemize}
+Those values were chosen since they represent between 1\% and 10\% of the buffer size, which can be considered reasonable values; \item \textbf{Classifier:} \review{we selected the Incremental Support Vector Machine (ISVM) as the classifier because it is updated incrementally according to the arrival of new data.
+As its batch counterpart \cite{vapnik1995support}, ISVM calculates an optimal hyperplane between instances of two distinct classes, and the surrounding instances are assumed as support vectors \cite{d2019monitoring}.} \item \textbf{Hardware:} the hardware used in the experiments is a 13th Gen Intel(R) Core(TM) i9-13900K, 128 GB of RAM running Ubuntu 22.04 LTS, and 2 x GPU GeForce RTX 4090 (24GB). \end{itemize}

-\subsection{Proposed scenario}
+\subsection{Proposed Scenario}

 Considering the text stream mining setting, the proposed scenario is run as follows: (1) a text stream of length 200,000 sampled (stratified by class/label) from the original datasets; (2) the text stream classification is performed one-by-one; (3) a buffer accumulates the first 50,000 items of the text stream; (4) at the moment $t=50,000$, a sampling method, among the methods presented in this paper, will sample a predefined number of items from those described in Section \ref{sss:sample_sizes}; (5) after sampling, the fine-tuning process for the language model, i.e., the SBERT model, is triggered using the sampled texts and the selected loss function; and (6) the evaluation metrics are calculated cumulatively in a test-then-train fashion, i.e., in a prequential manner.